 2. This pickup was marketed by Fender as their Model FP-6, with the V and T controls outside the metalwork.

 3 & 4.
 A set of all-chrome Coronado Guitar pickups.
 These pickups’ poles are slotted setscrews and do not require a recess in the instrument.
 They are basic bar pickups.
 The bridge pickup view at top shows the riser indents.

 5 & 6.
 A set of ‘Black Tee’ Coronado Guitar pickups.
-These pickups’ poles are slotted setscrews and do not require a recess in the instrument as they are basic bar pickups.
-The bridge pickup view at top shows the riser indents.
+These pickups’ poles are individual pin magnets with plastic threaded oversleeves and require a recess in the instrument.

 7 & 8.
 Bridge and neck versions of Fender’s Coronado Bass pickups.
 Unlike the ‘Black Tee’ Guitar versions, these pickups did not extend into the bodywork as they are a variation on the basic bar pickup.
-The underside of the Bass pickup reveals it to be one of the bases for a bar pickup, with the two rivet holes in the centre and the coil’s ‘start’ connection on the right.
+The underside of the Bass pickup reveals it to be one of the bases for a bar pickup, with the two rivet holes in the centre and the coil’s ‘finish’ or Ground connection on the left.
+(B0263)